Anheuser-Busch brands: Bud Light Lime-A-Ritas

 Since April 2012, AB has released a line of 8% alcohol by volume (6% ABV in Canada) flavored malt beverages titled "Bud Light Lime Ritas", with its flagship flavor being the "Lime-a-Rita", a lime flavored beverage.
 The drinks are available in a twenty-five ounce can, as well as a twelve-pack of eight ounce cans.
 Since then, AB has released the strawberry-flavored "Straw-Ber-Rita", the mango flavored "Mang-o-Rita", and the raspberry flavored "Raz-Ber-Rita".
 For the winter 2013 season, AB released the cranberry-flavored "Cran-Brrr-Rita" as well, and wound up extending it through January and February 2014 due to strong sales.
 After the release of the "Mang-o-Rita" and "Raz-Ber-Rita", A-B released an eighteen-pack case containing six "Lime-a-Ritas", four "Straw-Ber-Ritas", four "Mang-o-Ritas", and four "Raz-Ber-Ritas".

 In August 2014, A-B released a new fall seasonal extension for their "Rita" line, "Apple-Ahh-Rita", an apple-flavored margarita sold until November 2014.

 In February 2015, A-B released a new summer seasonal extension for their "Rita" line, "Lemon-Ade-Rita", a lemonade flavored margarita.

 In summer 2016, A-B released the newest "rita" flavor of their line named "Water-melon-rita", a watermelon flavored margarita.
 A-B also released the "Grape-Ahh-Rita", a grape flavored margarita.
 In fall 2016, A-B released the new "Cherry-Ahh-Rita", a cherry-flavored margarita.

 In summer 2017, A-B released the new "Peach-A-Rita".
 A-B also released the new "Orange-A-Rita", in certain states and the "Grape-Ahh-Rita" was renamed "Grape-A-Rita".
 Also in summer 2017, A-B introduced "Splash by Lime-A-Rita", a line of lighter Lime-A-Ritas with less alcohol, calories, and carbs available in three flavors; the existing "Straw-Ber-Rita" and the two new flavors "Pine-Apple-Rita" and "Coco-Nut-Rita".
 In the fall of 2017, A-B introduced Pome-Granate-Rita.

 In 2018, A-B introduced several flavors, including, Pine-Apple-Rita, Coco-Nut-Rita, Grape-Fruit-Rita, Berry-A-Rita, and brought back the watermelon flavor.

 In 2019, Passion-Fruit-Rita and Cherry-Lime-Rita were introduced and cranberry came back.
 In 2020, A-B introduced Guav-A-Rita.

 Bud Ice

-Introduced in October 1993 as Ice by Budweiser, it has more alcohol (5.5% ABV) than Budweiser.
+Introduced in October 1993 as Ice by Budweiser, Bud Ice is an ice beer which has more alcohol (5.5% ABV) than Budweiser.
 It is best known for an advertising campaign that involved a malevolent penguin that stalked Bud Ice drinkers and stole their beer, announcing its presence by singing the "doo-be-doo-be-doo" phrase from "Strangers in the Night".